flutter/website/src/content/get-started/fwe/user-input.md

 ### Form

 `Form` is an optional container for grouping together multiple form field widgets, such as `TextField`.

 Each individual form field should be wrapped in a `FormField` widget with the `Form` widget as a common ancestor.
-There are convenience widgets that pre-wrap form field widgets in `FormField` for you.
+Convenience widgets exist that pre-wrap form field widgets in a `FormField` for you.
 For example, the `Form` widget version of `TextField` is `TextFormField`.

-Using a `Form` gives the benefit of having access to a `FormState` which lets you save, reset, and validate each `FormField` that is a descendant of this `Form`.
+Using a `Form` provides access to a `FormState`, which lets you save, reset, and validate each `FormField` that descends from this `Form`.
-A `GlobalKey` can also be provided to identify a specific form, as seen in this example code:
+You can also provide a `GlobalKey` to identify a specific form, as shown in the following code:

 ```dart
 final GlobalKey<FormState> _formKey = GlobalKey<FormState>();